milovincent/tellbot/USAGE.md

 ### !inbox

-    !inbox
+    !inbox [--stale]

 Deliver the pending notifies to yourself.
+If `--stale` is passed, also post messages again that were delivered to you (this can be tried as a last effort of error recovery).

+To immediately comment on the messages, you can also (after a `--` separator) post comments in the same message as the command; this is discouraged and may change in the future.

 If a user has been away for a long time (_i.e._ more than a day), `@TellBot` does not deliver notifies immediately upon any message of the recipient (as